weilu/bitcoinjs-adventure/problems/txio/problem.md

 Bitcoin's blockchain is made of blocks.
 Every block can be considered an ordered bundle of transactions.
 A transaction consists of inputs and outputs.
-I think of a transaction as a record of money changed hands, where an input is a reference to where the money comes from and an output declares where the money is going.
+One may think of a transaction as a record of money changed hands, where an input is a reference to where the money comes from and an output declares where the money is going.

 ----